bwasty/x3dom-fiddle/README.md

 ## Installation

 You need to have installed node (http://nodejs.org/), CoffeeScript (http://coffeescript.org/), make sure you install CoffeeScript globally.
-You also need LESS (http://lesscss.org/).
+You also need BOWER (http://bower.io/).

 Once you have them installed, extract the downloaded file, go to the directory it was extracted to and execute setup.sh or setup.bat (depending on your OS):